Your Local Community

 - The English Language Improvement Service at the State Library of South Australia

-For comprehensive information about what is considered 'volunteer' work for the purpose of your student visa, see the Department of Home Affairs website.
+For more information about what is considered 'volunteer' work for your student visa, see the Department of Home Affairs website.

-Registering with your home country's Consulate in Australia is a good way to keep up-to-date with announcements and support from your home country.
+Registering with your home country's Consulate in Australia is an excellent way to keep up-to-date with announcements and support from your home country.

 The University’s Religious and Chaplains Service is open to all members of the community, irrespective of personal belief, philosophy, life view or faith.
 Chaplains welcome the opportunity for discussion of the broader questions of life, spirituality or faith, as well as being available for pastoral care and counsel in particular personal situations.
 If you’d like to get in touch with a Chaplain, please email them at email@example.com.